MiniLLM: On-Policy Distillation of Large Language Models: Introduction

 In this work, we investigate \textit{white-box} KD of LLMs where the output distribution of the teacher model is available.
 We argue that the standard KD objectives~\citep{skd,lightpaff,vicuna,alpaca} are sub-optimal for LLMs that perform tasks in a generative manner.
 Given the teacher distribution $\pt(\by|\bx)$ and the student distribution $\ps(\by|\bx)$ parameterized by $\theta$, standard KD objectives (including several variants for sequence-level models) essentially minimize the approximated \textit{forward} Kullback-Leibler divergence (KLD) between the teacher and the student distribution, termed as $\forkl$, which forces $\ps$ to cover all modes of $\pt$.
 For text classification tasks, $\forkl$ works well because the output space usually consists of a finite number of classes such that both $\pt(\by|\bx)$ and $ \ps(\by|\bx)$ have few modes.
 However, for open-ended text generation tasks, which is usually the case of LLM applications, the output spaces are much more complex and $\pt(\by|\bx)$ can contain many more modes than what $\ps(\by|\bx)$ can express due to the limited model capacity.
 Minimizing \textit{forward} KLD causes $\ps$ to assign unreasonably high probabilities to the void regions of $\pt$~\citep{malinin2019reverse} and produces very unlikely samples under $\pt$ during free-run generation~\citep{huszar2015not}.

 To alleviate this problem, we propose to minimize \textit{reverse} KLD, $\revkl$, widely used in computer vision~\citep{selfkd} and reinforcement learning~\citep{kd_policy_kd}.
-Compared to $\forkl$, minimizing $\revkl$ causes $\ps$ to seek the major modes of $\pt$, and assign low probabilities to $\pt$'s void regions~\citep{divergence_measure}, as illustrated in Table \ref{fig:toy} and discussed in Section \ref{sec:minillm}.
-In LLM text generation, this means that the student model avoids learning too many long-tail variants~\citep{top_p} in the teacher model's distribution and focuses on the correctness of the generated cotents, which is critical in practical scenarios that require truthfulness and reliability~\citep{halu_survey}.
-To optimize $\min_\theta \revkl$, as shown in Section~\ref{sec:rl_optim}, we derive the gradient of the objective with Policy Gradient~\citep{policy_gradient}.
+Compared to $\forkl$, minimizing $\revkl$ causes $\ps$ to seek the major modes of $\pt$, and assign low probabilities to $\pt$'s void regions~\citep{divergence_measure}, as illustrated in Figure \ref{fig:toy} and discussed in Section \ref{sec:minillm}.
+In text generation, this means that the student avoids learning too many long-tail variants~\citep{top_p} in the teacher's distribution to focuses on the generation correctness, which is critical in practical scenarios that require truthfulness and reliability~\citep{halu_survey}.
+To optimize $\min_\theta \revkl$, as shown in Section~\ref{sec:rl_optim}, we derive its gradient with Policy Gradient~\citep{policy_gradient} and adopt an \textit{on-policy} training approach.
 To further stabilize and accelerate training, we propose (1) single-step decomposition to reduce variance, (2) teacher-mixed sampling to alleviate reward hacking, and (3) length normalization to eliminate the length bias.
 Finally, we introduce the overall KD algorithm in Section~\ref{sec:alg}.
-Our student models are named \textsc{\textbf{MiniLLM}}, indicating our method is suitable and works well for compressing large (generative) language models.
+Our student models are named \textsc{\textbf{MiniLLM}}, indicating our method is suitable for compressing large (generative) language models.

 We apply our method to various generative language models~\citep{gpt2,opt,llama} with sizes ranging from 120M to 13B in the instruction-following setting~\citep{t0,flan} that covers a large range of NLP tasks.
 We use 5 datasets with Rouge-L~\citep{rouge}, the GPT-4 feedback, and human judgment for evaluation.
 Experiments show that \textsc{MiniLLM} consistently outperforms standard KD baselines on all the datasets and scales up well from 120M to 13B models (see Figure \ref{fig:full_res}).
 More analysis shows that \textsc{MiniLLM} yields lower exposure bias, better calibration, and higher long response generation performance, with neglectable loss of diversity.